DataSmithLab/privacydev/blog/posts/linux-application-sandboxing.md

 Another option is [Kata containers](https://katacontainers.io/), where virtual machines masquerade as containers.
 Each Kata container has its own Linux kernel and is isolated from the host.

 The above container technologies can be useful if you want to run certain web app software on your local network, such as [Vaultwarden](https://github.com/dani-garcia/vaultwarden) or images provided by [LinuxServer.io](https://www.linuxserver.io), to increase privacy by decreasing dependence on various web services.
 A guide on [hardening Docker and OCI](https://wonderfall.dev/docker-hardening) has been written by the author "Wonderfall."

+## Building Trust Through Technical Excellence

+As developers, every technical decision we make is ultimately a privacy decision.
+Choosing to properly sandbox your application isn't just about security—it's about demonstrating to your users that you take their privacy seriously.

+The extra effort required to implement proper sandboxing pays dividends in user trust and reduces the blast radius if your application is ever compromised.
+In an era where users are increasingly concerned about their digital privacy, applications that go the extra mile to protect user data will have a competitive advantage.

+Start with Flatpak for desktop applications, implement the principle of least privilege, and always be transparent about what your application can access.
+Your users—and their data—will thank you.

+---

+*This article is part of Privacy Dev's mission to help developers build privacy-respecting applications.
+For more developer-focused privacy guidance, see our [recommendations](../../tools.md).*